stalniy/casl-vue-example/README.md

-# casl-vue-example
+# CASL and Vue integration example

-This example shows how to integrate CASL auhorization in Vuejs2 application
+This example shows how to integrate CASL auhorization in Vuejs2 application.
+Read [Vue ACL with CASL](https://medium.com/@sergiy.stotskiy/vue-acl-with-casl-781a374b987a) for detailed explanation.

 > Generate with vue-cli